DerekTurtleRoe/N64-PD-ROMS/README.md

 If there are any ROMs I have forgotten, or if you think any of the ROMs have issues, please let me know by emailing me or creating an issue.

-## Pornographic ROMs
+## ROMs with nudity
-I decided I will not have any pornographic ROMs in this repository.
+I decided I will not have any ROMs with nudity in this repository.
 That might offend people, break GitHub's terms, or generally get me in trouble.

 If it were up to me, I would still upload them since they are technically a good benchmark/test ROM since they decode JPEG images and a bunch of other fancy stuff.